Fortanix Data Security Manager Using Secret Store CSI Driver

 kubectl get pods -n csi -l app=fortanix-csi-provider

-2. Run the following command to get detailed information if the pod is not in the Running state:
+2. Run the following command to get detailed information if the pod is not running:

 kubectl describe pod -n csi <fortanix-csi-provider-pod-name>